vuejs/vue-cli/docs/dev-guide/ui-api.md

 // Create a new IpcMessenger instance const ipc = new IpcMessenger()

-// Connect to the vue-cli IPC network ipc.connect()

 function sendMessage (data) {
   // Send a message to the cli-ui server ipc.send({